-Today is International Women’s Day!
-Observed for over a century, it’s a day where the social, economic, cultural and political achievements of women are celebrated around the world.
-The day also marks a call to action toward increased gender equality and women’s rights.
+March 8th is International Women’s Day, a day celebrating the social, economic, cultural and political achievements of women around the world!
+The day also marks a call to action toward increased gender equality and women’s rights, something which current affairs have shown is still so necessary.

 by Margaret Atwood